MicvhT/splunk_lab/docs/architecture.md

 ---

 ## 7. Security & Access Control
-- Admin accounts limited; Splunk admin uses secure password and is not used for day-to-day analysis.
+- Admin accounts limited; Splunk admin uses secure password and is not used for day-to-day analysis, but only for lab purposes.
 - Management ports (8000, 8089) restricted to lab-admin network; Splunk mgmt bound to localhost where possible for forwarder-only nodes.
 - TLS: None.

 ---

 ## 8. Deployment & Config Management
-- All Splunk config files (`props.conf.example`, `transforms.conf.example`, `inputs.conf.example`, dashboards) stored in this repo under `configs/` and `dashboards/`.
+- All Splunk config files (`props.conf.example`, `transforms.conf.example`, `inputs.conf.example`, dashboards) stored in this repo under `configs/` and `splunk/dashboards/`.
-- For multiple forwarders, use the Splunk Deployment Server or a simple `scp`/ansible script in `scripts/` to push files.
+- For multiple forwarders, use the Splunk Deployment Server.
-- Document the exact path mapping and `app` names in the repo.

 ---